Regine-Makonga/Bikes-Sales-Data-Analysis-Excel-Project/README.md

 - Implement a customer segmentation strategy to target customers effectively
 ### Limitations
 ---
 We do not have important customer information such as customer identities, email addresses, ...
-This does not allow us to perform in-depth analyzes based on customer information, which could allow the segmentation of customers to target customers effectively.
+This does not allow us to perform in-depth analyzes based on customer information, which could allow us to understand customers